 The legs create more power and burn more body fat than any other muscle group because they are the largest muscle group.
-It should also come as no surprise that big volume is the decisive factor with power and energy.
-The legs are also responsible for creating blood cells, hormones, and other chemical reactions that promote power and muscle growth.
+It should also come as no surprise that enormous volume is the decisive factor in power and energy.
+The legs also create blood cells, hormones, and other chemical reactions that promote strength and muscle growth.

-What are the three most important lifts to create a powerful physique?
+What are the three most basic lifts to create a powerful physique?

-1. The deadlift is the most important lift because it works almost every muscle in the body and allows you to lift a massive amount of weight in a short amount of time, which is the definition of power.
-The world record for the deadlift is 1104 pounds
+1. The deadlift is essential because it works almost every muscle in the body and allows you to lift a massive amount of weight in a short amount of time, which is the definition of power.
+The world record for the deadlift is 1104 pounds.

 2. The squat is the second most crucial lift for the same reasons.
 Also, it works with every muscle in the lower body and allows you to lift a massive amount of weight quickly.
 The world record for the squat is 1157 pounds.

 3. The bench press is the third most crucial lift for the same reasons the squat and deadlift are number one and two.
 It works with every muscle in the upper body and allows you to lift a massive amount of weight quickly.
 Subsequently, the world record for the bench press is 770 pounds without equipment and 1105 with equipment.